 SMEs make up the backbone of Nigeria’s economy.
 They drive 48 per cent of GDP and provide 84 per cent of jobs, according to SMEDAN and the National Bureau of Statistics.
 Still, many of these businesses face one major challenge – funding.

-Loans can be hard to access or come with steep interest.
+Loans can be hard to access or come with steep interest rates.
 Investors, meanwhile, are not lining up for early-stage businesses.
 Grants offer a softer landing, especially for those just getting off the ground.

 This guide walks you through active and recurring business grants in Nigeria.
 You will learn who they are for, how much they offer, and how to apply without missing key details.